- How to Maintain Ratchet Tie-Down Straps

 Like anything else, tie-down straps can wear down over time if not treated correctly.
 However, with proper care and minimal effort, a well-made tie-down strap should provide you with a lifetime of dependable use.
 We at DiscountRamps.com suggest the following tips for maintaining the strength and reliability of your tie-down straps.

-- Store your strap tie downs out of the sun.
-Over time, ultraviolet light can make nylon and polyester fibers brittle, causing them to discolor, break down and potentially lose strength.
+- Keep your tie-down straps out of the sun during storage.
+Over time, ultraviolet light can make nylon and polyester fibers brittle, causing them to discolor, break down, and potentially lose strength.

-- If a tie down strap gets wet or damp while in use, let it dry thoroughly before storing to prevent mildewing.
+- If a tie-down strap gets wet or damp during use, let it dry thoroughly before you store it to prevent mildew.

-- Wrap the cargo tie down webbing around the ratchet as you remove it after use to prevent it from coming in contact with the ground, then hold it together with a rubber band or, better yet, a Velcro strap.
-A carrying bag of some sort to keep all your ratchet straps together in one place is a good idea, too.
+- Wrap the cargo tie-down webbing around the ratchet after use, and then hold it together with a rubber band or Velcro strap.
+It’s also a good idea to keep all of your ratchet straps together in a carrying bag.

-- Apply lubricating oil on the moving parts of the ratchet.
-WD-40 works nicely, but take care to not get the lubricant on the webbing, as this will attract dirt and eventually cause the strap to bind.
-Otherwise, a dry silicone spray will do the trick.
+- Apply lubricating oil such as dry silicone spray to the moving parts of the ratchet.
+WD-40 works well, but do not get the lubricant on the webbing, as it will attract dirt and eventually cause the strap to bind.

 Click here to return to the Knowledge Base